Weave Code

 Migration Path

-• Test in staging environments to ensure compatibility across PHP versions.
+• Test in staging environments to ensure compatibility with target deployment platforms (e.g., serverless, Docker).

 Compatibility